Ketel Marte Player Props: Diamondbacks vs. Giants

-Ketel Marte -- with a slugging percentage of .686 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Logan Webb on the mound, on June 23 at 10:15 PM ET.
+Ketel Marte -- hitting .389 in his past 10 games -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Ryan Walker on the mound, on June 24 at 4:05 PM ET.

-In his last game, he racked up three RBI (going 1-for-5 with a home run) against the Nationals.
+In his last game he had a one-hit showing (1-for-4) against the Giants.

 Ketel Marte Game Info & Props vs. the Giants